Jmete/youtube-dislikes/README.md

 As our final deliverable for this project, we have developed a web application that embodies the spirit of our project, saving the dislikes.
 While dislike counts may never make their return, our app attempts to satisfy a viewer's desire to gauge whether or not a video is worth their time to view.
 Leveraging the Youtube API to download the necessary data to test our trained Random Forest model, the web app takes in either a Youtube Video ID or link, retrieves the desired features, downloads top comment data, and then makes a prediction based on all the data that has been gathered on whether the video is Good, Neutral or Bad.
 Try out our web application for yourself at [savethedislikes.com](savethedislikes.com)!

 # Statement of Work
-James Mete focused on the Data Acquisition and pipeline creation, Feature Selection and Processing, as well as Machine Learning Model Training & Testing
+James Mete focused on the Data Acquisition and pipeline creation, Feature Selection and Processing, as well as Machine Learning Model Training & Testing.

-Sashaank Sekar focused on Downloading Comment Data and the development of the Web Application

 Jenna Mekled focused on Feature Engineering & Selection and Preparing Data for Machine Learning.

+Sashaank Sekar focused on Downloading Comment Data and the development of the Web Application.

 All members contributed visuals in their respective sections.